duke4e/showData/howTo/install_sl_helper.md

 > *Note: If there is no theme wallpaper installed you will promoted to choose one from your photo library.*

 Choose an image you want to set as your wallpaper and ShowLive will copy that image to the ShowLive folder.

+> *Note: The first run of ShowLive can take longer than usual.
+Be patient even if you think nothing is happening, ShowLive is still running*

 Selecting **Exit** will quit the ShowLive Helper shortcut.
 Your downloaded theme is still installed into the ShowLive folder for application later.